terraphim/INCOSE-Systems-Engineering-Handbook/pages/@From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale And a way out.md

 date:: [[Sat, 14.08.2021]]
-title:: @From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale.
-And a way out. item-type:: [[blogPost]] access-date:: 2022-09-12T04:11:52Z original-title:: From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale.
+title:: @From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale And a way out item-type:: [[blogPost]] access-date:: 2022-09-12T04:11:52Z original-title:: From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale.
 And a way out.